HarutoHiroki/.dotfiles/README.md

 The `bloater.sh` (formerly known by its boring name `install.sh`) is designed for Arch Linux systems and automates the transformation of your lightweight system into a feature-complete powerhouse on top of the illogical impulse quickshell dots.
 It supports three flavors of chaos:
 - **YOLO mode** (unattended): Runs all commands automatically with reckless abandon and `--noconfirm` flags
 - **Paranoid mode** (manual): Prompts before each command because trust issues are valid
-- **Diet mode** (customize-only): Only applies visual customizations, skipping the package avalanche
+- **Dots changes only mode** (customize-only): Only applies visual customizations, skipping the package avalanche - intended for first install or after updates

 ### What the Bloater Does (Buckle Up)